gvwilson/thirdbit/src/fiction/iffy/index.md

 "Any theories, doctor?" the governor asked.

-"Not yet," Doctor Johel puffed, struggling to keep the pace.
+"Not a whiffy," Doctor Johel puffed, struggling to keep the pace.
 "Nobody ever managed…
 to breach the firewalls…
 on the G-80s…